CZ-NIC/knot/src/knot/modules/probe/probe.rst

 path
 ....

-A directory path the UNIX sockets are located.
+A directory path where the UNIX sockets are located.
+A non-absolute path is relative to the :doc:`knotd<man_knotd>` startup directory.

 ..
 NOTE::
    It's recommended to use a directory with the execute permission restricted